gbsoares/microcorruption-solutions/writeups/05-reykjavik.md

 4518:  3041           ret
 ```

-Stepping through the code and looking at the instruction I see that we first have a loop that runs 0x100 (256) times, moving all the values from 0x00 to 0xFF onto an array:
+Stepping through the code and looking at the instruction I see that we first have a loop that runs 0x100 (256) times, writing all the values from 0x00 to 0xFF onto an array at memory address `247c`:

 ```asm
 448e:  0d43           clr	r13